philgyford/samuelpepys-twitter/README.md

 Then just run the script:

-    $ pipenv run ./tweeter.py
+    $ pipenv run ./poster.py

-That will send a tweet if there is one with an appropriate date and time.
+That will send a post if there is one with an appropriate date and time.

 ## Heroku setup